ahilbers/importance_subsampling/README.md

 python3 main.py
 ```

 from a command line.
 This runs a simple application of *importance subsampling* on the *LP* model.
 A directory `results` is created with the relevant model outputs.
 Arguments can be specified direclty in `main.py`, which contains extensive documentation.
+This function creates a single file `summary_outputs.csv` with a high-level overview of relevant model outputs, and a directory called `full_outputs` that contains the full set of model outputs.

 In the default settings, calling `main.py` gives a lot of logging statements.
 If you want to get more concise print statements, run instead `python3 main.py  --logging_level ERROR`